 Information regarding additional support is sent to parents when received by the academy.
-In cases where a student is under observation or a cause for concern, focused meetings will be arranged with the appropriate agency.
-Parents will normally be invited to and informed about any meetings held concerning their student unless there are over-riding safeguarding issues.
+In cases where a student is under observation or a cause for concern, focused meetings will be arranged with the appropriate nere are over-riding sa feguarding issues • · - agency.
+Parents will normally be invited to and informed about any meetings held concerning their student unless